ljw1004/csharpspec/md2docx/interfaces.md

 ### Partial modifier

-The `partial` modifier indicates that this *interface-declaration* is a partial type declaration.
+The `partial` modifier indicates that this *interface_declaration* is a partial type declaration.
 Multiple partial interface declarations with the same name within an enclosing namespace or type declaration combine to form one interface declaration, following the rules specified in §10.2.

 ### Variant type parameter lists

 Variant type parameter lists can only occur on interface and delegate types.
-The difference from ordinary *type-parameter-list*s is the optional *variance-annotation* on each type parameter.
+The difference from ordinary *type_parameter_list*s is the optional *variance_annotation* on each type parameter.

 ```antlr
 variant_type_parameter_list